 Do The Move With A Quirky Jerk.

-I was seventeen years old when for the first time on a Friday night I would hear five guys from Boston perform on The Midnight Special.
-Up to that night my favorite five guys from Boston was the rock band Aerosmith.
-However, on this Friday night I would become captivated by a new song 'Just What I Needed' performed by what would soon become my new favorite band from Boston, the Cars.
+I was eighteen years old when for the first time on a Friday night I would hear a new five guy band from Boston performing on The Midnight Special.
+Up to that night my favorite five guy band from Boston was Aerosmith.
+However, I would almost instantly become captivated while hearing the song 'Just What I Needed' performed by what would now become my new favorite band from Boston, the Cars.

 How I wish now that I would have been at that show.

-It was the Cars who first motivated me to buy an electric guitar when I had dreams of being a rock star just like Ric Ocasek.
-I went down on the bus to the Long & McQuade store on Bloor Street where I purchased a brand new Yamaha electric guitar with a Traynor amp.
-I also purchased the Candy-O songbook with all the sheet music from the album.
-I was all set to 'Shoo Be Doo' and I could not wait to get home and start teaching myself some chords.
+I also purchased the Candy-O songbook with all the sheet music from the album and I was all set to 'Shoo Be Doo'.
+I could not wait to get home and start teaching myself some chords.

-Neighbors began complaining to my mother and within a couple weeks I was forbidden to play my electric guitar at all while living under her roof.
+Neighbors soon began complaining to my mother and within a couple weeks I was forbidden to ever play my electric guitar while living under her roof.
 I made another trip back down to Bloor Street and I explained to the salesman my predicament.
 Since I could not get a refund my only choice was to exchange my now used month old electric guitar and amp for other merchandise.
-When I left the store, I was now the owner of a new Yamaha acoustic guitar.
+When I left the store, I was now the owner of a new Yamaha acoustic, a much quieter guitar.

-The salesman strongly suggested that I take some lessons, but I was confident I could still teach myself how to play on my new acoustic.
+The salesman strongly suggested that I take some lessons with an acoustic, but I was confident I could still teach myself how to play.
 But alas, the rock n’ roll Gods had other ideas.

 After bringing my new guitar home I took it out of the case and laid it on my small twin bed.
 My mother had just cleaned the floors and I was in my stocking feet.
 I still don’t know how it happened, but somehow I slipped.
-I must have done a 'move with a quirky jerk' and I crashed knee first right onto the top of my brand new guitar.
-The guitar had not even been in my apartment an hour, it was now completely destroyed.
-I didn’t know whether to laugh or cry.
-I think I did both as my rock star dreams had died right where they began, in my bedroom.
+I must have done a 'move with a quirky jerk' as I crashed knee first right onto the top of my brand new acoustic guitar.
+The guitar had not even been in my apartment an hour and it was now completely destroyed.
+I didn’t know whether to laugh or cry, I think I did both as my rock star dreams had just died right where they began, in my bedroom.
 I was able to sell the case and some guitar pics to a friend who was in a garage band.
-The only thing that would remain from my potential rock n' roll stardom days was my Candy-O songbook.
+The only thing that would remain from my potential for rock n' roll stardom days was the Candy-O songbook.

 A much laid back group, the Cars always struck me as a band who didn’t take themselves too seriously.
-They were never the rah-rah we need the audience to adore us type of band and it always seemed to me that Ric would rather be doing anything else other than performing.
+They were never the rah-rah we must have the audience adore us type of band and it always seemed to me that Ric would rather be doing anything else but performing.

 I guess it was Ric’s shtick.

-After a dozen years and six albums, the Cars announced they were breaking up in early 1988.
+After a dozen years and six albums the Cars announced they were breaking up in early 1988.
 Most of the members embarked on solo careers or played with other bands.
 Yet, none would enjoy the same success as when they were all together in the Cars.
-During the 90's there would be constant chatter that the Cars were reuniting for a new album along with a follow-up tour.
-It never happened and sadly in October 2000, Benjamin Orr died from pancreatic cancer.
-After Ben’s death any hope of a Cars reunion was now quashed for good.

 Unfortunately all of my Cars record albums were ruined after I had mistakenly left them in the backseat of a car on a stifling hot summer day.
 When I returned later in the day the heat from the sun had warped every one of my Cars albums.
 They were all unplayable and I threw them all in the garbage.
 Although, I now wish I had kept the vintage album covers as a keepsake.